Timothy-nt/assessment_test/README.md

 This implementation has a time complexity of O(n), where n is the size of the input list.
 It handles lists of any size and accounts for duplicates.
 It also handles the edge case of a list with less than two elements by returning 0.

 Assessments Q3

+  Explanation:

+The query uses the SELECT statement to retrieve data from the "employees" table.
+The * symbol after SELECT specifies that all columns should be selected.
+You can replace * with specific column names if you only need certain columns.
+The FROM keyword indicates the table from which the data is retrieved, in this case, "employees".
+The WHERE clause is used to specify the conditions that the employees must meet.
+In this case, we have two conditions: age > 30 and salary > 50000.
+The AND operator combines the two conditions, ensuring that both conditions must be true for an employee to be selected.
+The result of the query will be all rows from the "employees" table where the age is above 30 and the salary is above $50,000.
+The query is straightforward, easy to understand, and maintains good readability.
+It efficiently filters the data based on the specified conditions.